 As we continue to monitor the latest developments of COVID-19, our first priority remains the health, safety and security of our patients, workforce members and community.
 We are taking a measured response to mitigate risk and have made the following decisions about our services.

 MAT appointments will resume onsite.
 Narcan is available for patients and/or individuals who have a loved one in need to help reduce the risk of overdose from coming in contact with opioids.
 To obtain Narcan, contact Keystone’s main office Monday-Friday 8am-4pm at 803-324-1800.
 If it is outside of this time frame, please contact our inpatient unit at 803-324-0404.

-Our withdrawal management services (detox) will operate as usual with a decreased census to allow for social distancing between patients by giving each patient their own room.
+Our withdrawal management services (detox) will operate as usual with a decreased census to all for social distancing between patients by giving each patient their own room.
 New patients will be accepted as decreased census allows.

 Please continue to visit keystoneyork.org and follow us on Facebook to receive up-to-date information.

 - We are diligently following guidance and best practices from the Centers for Disease Control and Prevention (CDC).

 - Across all of our facilities, we have increased our daily cleaning routines, including more frequent handwashing, use of sanitizer, and cleaning of equipment.
 Operations staff members and contract cleaning personnel are taking extra precautions to sanitize areas, especially public spaces and touchpoints.